Kentaro-Kamada/kamaken/README.md

 # kamaken
 * useful functions only for the author of this package

-This package is packed functions customized for the author's workflow, so it may be unuseful for a lot of users.
+This package contains functions customized for the author's workflow, so it may be unuseful for a lot of users.
 This package could be suddenly modified at the author's convinience.

 # Functions